LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/importing-predefined-content.md

 |    12    |    en-US    |    Chat again    |    Please feel free to contact us at any time.    |    Closing    |
 |    22    |    en-UK    |    Chat again    |    Thank you for your time.
 Please do contact us again whenever you need assistance.     |    Closing    |

-     * **Hot Keys column:*
-     	* The Hot keys combinations are unique, you cannot use the same hot key in 2 different item numbers.
-You may leave this cell empty if hot key is not needed.
 2. Save the edited file.
 Make sure to save it with a **UTF 8 encoding** only.
 Other encoding files are not supported.

 {: .important}
 **Note**: Using the ';' character in the file is not supported - ';' is considered as a new line in the import process and may create undesired behavior.
 In order to prevent this, avoid using this character in any of the cell values.